-A series of dialogues with Marc Andrus, the Bishop of California.
+Rupert explores a range of spiritual topics with Marc Andrus, the Episcopal Bishop of California.

 European civilisation has been shaped in many ways by its Christian heritage.
 In the Middle Ages the Church started schools, universities and hospitals, and set up systems for caring for the sick and the poor.
 In the twentieth century, the hospice movement was started by Christians.
 Even the principles of democracy and human rights are rooted in the Christian doctrine that all people are equal before God.
 Yet these achievements are now widely seen as a triumph of secularism.
 What is going on?

 Christianity as a continuously developing process: November, 2016.